MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

 1. **Management Subscription** - A dedicated subscription for the various management level  functions of required to support the data platform.
 1. **Connectivity Subscription** - A dedicated subscription for the connectivity functional of the data platform enabling it to identify named services, determine secure routing and communication across and between servicese and alsoand share data externally including to/from on-premises.
 1. **Landing Zone Subscription** – One-to-many subscriptions for Azure native, online applications, internal and external facing workloads and resources.
-1. **Dev Ops Platform** - The DevOps Platform which supports the Azure foundation & Data Platform.
+1. **DevOps Platform** - The DevOps Platform which supports the Azure foundation & Data Platform.
 This contains the code base source control repository and CI/CD pipelines enabling automated deployments of IaC.

 >[!NOTE]
 >Many customers still retain a large IaaS footprint.
 To provide recovery capabilities across IaaS, the key component to be added is [Azure Site recovery](/azure/site-recovery/site-recovery-overview).
 [Site Recovery](/azure/site-recovery/site-recovery-faq) will orchestrate and automate the replication of Azure VMs between regions, on-premises virtual machines and physical servers to Azure, and on-premises machines to a secondary datacenter.